HaiderZaidiDev/eventbrite-ticket-booking/README.md

 ## Background
 During the pandemic, my apartment building books out slots for use of the Gym via Eventbrite, however, these slots open at 9:00am every Monday;
-I wanted to automate the process of booking these slots (Eventbrite tickets.
+I wanted to automate the process of booking these slots.

 ## Features
 - Scrapes my apartment building's website to get the Eventbrite link for booking gym tickets.